JanssenProject/jans/docs/admin/reference/database/mysql-config.md

 # Java examples

 This example shows how to use ORM.
-It opens connection to Couchbase DB and add user entry to it:
+It opens connection to MySQL DB and add user entry to it:

 ```
     public static void main(String[] args) {